-As soon as an application is granted, the Registrar will publish the registration in the Official Gazette and update the status of the mark on the online database of the D/IPR and WIPO.
-Any interested person may file a notice of opposition, along with supporting evidence to the Registrar and payment of the official fee, within 90 days from the date of publication.22 A notarized POA is required if an opponent is being represented by a Cambodian trademark agent.
+Once a trademark application is granted, the Registrar will publish the registration in the Official Gazette and update the status of the mark on the online database of the D/IPR and WIPO.
+Any interested person may file a notice of opposition, along with supporting evidence to the Registrar and payment of the official fee, within 90 days from the date of publication.27 A notarized POA is required if an opponent is being represented by a Cambodian trademark agent.

-Under the Trademark Law, the grounds for opposition are23:
+Under the Trademark Law, the grounds for opposition are28:

-- The registration does not satisfy the definition of a mark as "any visible sign capable of distinguishing the goods or services of an enterprise."24 - Incapable of distinguishing the goods or services of one enterprise from those of other enterprises;25 - Contrary to public order or morality or good custom;26 - Likely to mislead the public or trade circles, in particular as regards the geographical origin of the goods or
+- The registration does not satisfy the definition of a mark as "any visible sign capable of distinguishing the goods or services of an enterprise."29 - Incapable of distinguishing the goods or services of one enterprise from those of other enterprises;30

-22 Trademark Law, Art.
+27 Trademark Law, Art.
 10(c)

-24 Trademark Law, Art.
+29 Trademark Law, Art.
 2(a)

-25 Trademark Law, Art.
+30 Trademark Law, Art.
 4(a)